 The Hidden Mosaics is a public art project that will be installed at the new Super Playground.
 It is a collaboration between the HPCC and Pittsburgh Glass Center (PGC).
 12 small mosaics will be placed around the playground space.
 Each mosaic will be based on ideas submitted by local residents.
 They are being hand-crafted by Pittsburgh Glass Center artists.
 These unique pieces are intended to add moments of discovery and delight for children as they explore the playground.

 In fall of 2021, the HPCC solicited ideas for these mosaics from the communities around Highland Park.
 We received 70 wonderful and creative entries.
 Each entry is shown below with the 12 chosen designs listed first.
+These hidden mosaics will be installed in October 2022.

 Selected Mosaic Designs